Click on the below headings to skip to the various sections:

 41. The cancellation period will expire after 14 days from the day on which you acquire, or a third party, other than the carrier indicated by you, acquires physical possession of the last of the Goods.
 In a contract for the supply of goods over time (ie subscriptions), the right to cancel will be 14 days after the first delivery.

-42. To exercise the right to cancel, you must inform us of your decision to cancel this Contract by a clear statement setting out your decision (eg a letter sent by post or email).
-You can use the attached model cancellation form, but it is not obligatory.
-In any event, you must be able to show clear evidence of when the cancellation was made, so you may decide to use the model cancellation form.
+42. To exercise the right to cancel, you must inform us of your decision to cancel this Contract by a clear statement setting out your decision (eg an email).
+You must be able to show clear evidence of when the cancellation was made.

 Effects of cancellation in the cancellation period